Medicines - Be Safe, Be Confident Seminar

 This interactive session will use several case scenarios to analyse and identify strategies and protocols to prevent a broad range of problematic situations that you may encounter in day-to-day activities.
 It will draw on the content of the seminar and include examples of:

 - Swallowing difficulties – the medications that can be crushed

 - Older people

 Case Scenarios 3 – Action to Take When an Error Occurs

-In this interesting case scenario you will be taken through two situations where a drug error occurs.
+In this interesting case scenario, you will be taken through two situations where a drug error occurs.
 You will be shown what action should be taken and when.
 Speed of detection and immediate action will be highlighted as will the necessary documentation.
-Session includes:
+This session includes:

 - Identifying the error

-- What patient notification should occur and when?
+- The patient notification that should occur and when

 - Who else should be notified